How does one optimize pages for MSN, given that they use a machine-based ranking system for ranking search results and returning results to visitors?

 - Pagerank (which it calls slow, and computatively expensive)

 - Specific features used to rank pages

 - Related and future work

 The categories of specific features that they looked at for this paper:

 - Anchor text and inlinks, and;

-The paper refers to the method it uses to rank pages as fRank, or feature based ranking.
+The paper refers to the method it uses for ranking search results as fRank, or feature-based ranking.
 (As an aside, I’ll note here that on my first reading of the paper, I had to scroll back up to the top and look at the author’s names to see if any of them was named “Frank.”
-Maybe because “pagerank” takes its name from Larry Page’s surname.)
+Maybe because “PageRank” takes its name from Larry Page’s surname.)